madaster97/madaster97/README.md

 - [Contributed](https://github.com/auth0/express-openid-connect/pull/291) JWT authentication functionality to an Openid Connect library

 #### Authentication Systems
-- [Contributed](https://github.com/tavrez/openssh-sk-winhello/pull/16) to a FIDO/WebAuthn library that brighes OpenSSH with Windows Hello
+- [Contributed](https://github.com/tavrez/openssh-sk-winhello/pull/16) to a FIDO/WebAuthn library that bridges OpenSSH with Windows Hello
 - Identified a broken authentication issue in one of my company's integrations.
 I used my knowledge of crpytography to exploit an encryption system

 #### CSRF Protection